Saint-Simon-les-Mines

 Saint-Simon-les-Mines (/fr/) is a municipality in the Municipalité régionale de comté de Beauce-Sartigan in Quebec, Canada.
 It is part of the Chaudière-Appalaches region and the population is 573 as of 2021.
 It is named after Simon the Zealot, one of Jesus' apostles, while "les Mines" refers to a small gold mine that was discovered and exploited in the mid-nineteenth century.

+History

+Saint-Simon-les-Mines was created in 1950 when sections of neighboring municipalities, Saint-Benjamin, Notre-Dame-de-la-Providence, Saint-François and Saint-Georges-Est, were merged to create a new municipality.